Radiation therapy: Medical uses

+It is estimated that half of the United States's 1.2M invasive cancer cases diagnosed in 2022 received radiation therapy in their treatment program.
 Different cancers respond to radiation therapy in different ways.

 The response of a cancer to radiation is described by its radiosensitivity.

 Highly radiosensitive cancer cells are rapidly killed by modest doses of radiation.
-These include leukemias, most lymphomas and germ cell tumors.
+These include leukemias, most lymphomas, and germ cell tumors.

-The majority of epithelial cancers are only moderately radiosensitive, and require a significantly higher dose of radiation (60-70 Gy) to achieve a radical cure.
+The majority of epithelial cancers are only moderately radiosensitive, and require a significantly higher dose of radiation (60–70 Gy) to achieve a radical cure.

 Some types of cancer are notably radioresistant, that is, much higher doses are required to produce a radical cure than may be safe in clinical practice.
 Renal cell cancer and melanoma are generally considered to be radioresistant but radiation therapy is still a palliative option for many patients with metastatic melanoma.
 Combining radiation therapy with immunotherapy is an active area of investigation and has shown some promise for melanoma and other cancers.

 It is important to distinguish the radiosensitivity of a particular tumor, which to some extent is a laboratory measure, from the radiation "curability" of a cancer in actual clinical practice.
 For example, leukemias are not generally curable with radiation therapy, because they are disseminated through the body.
-Lymphoma may be radically curable if it is localised to one area of the body.
+Lymphoma may be radically curable if it is localized to one area of the body.
 Similarly, many of the common, moderately radioresponsive tumors are routinely treated with curative doses of radiation therapy if they are at an early stage.
 For example, non-melanoma skin cancer, head and neck cancer, breast cancer, non-small cell lung cancer, cervical cancer, anal cancer, and prostate cancer.
 With the exception of oligometastatic disease, metastatic cancers are incurable with radiation therapy because it is not possible to treat the whole body.